Kive1ru/Information_Retrieval-Simple_Search_Engine/README.md

 # Information_Retrieval-Simple_Search_Engine
-UCI CS 121 Information Retrieval Project
+UCI CS 121 Information Retrieval Project(Assignment3)

 How to run the code that creates the index?
 	1. Open Indexer.py